Luigian/Libft/README.md

 ![](resources/images/libft_banner.png)

-# Get Next Line
+# Libft

-`get_next_line` is a function that returns a line read from a file descriptor.
-Calling it in a loop will read one line at a time until the end of the text.
+`libft.a` is a library of useful functions that could be reused in most of the C projects during the 42 School Program.

 ### Key points:

-* Function read and buf size adaptation.
+* Understanding many standard libc functions.

-* Utilization of temporal variables.
+* Integration of header, main and function files.

-* Static variables.
+* Compiling using Makefile.

-* Proper allocation and memory free.
+* Strings and memory manipulation.

-* Managing multiple file descriptors.
+* Linked lists manage.

 ### Compilation: